Racist text scandal at Northern California police department at center of court hearing

 The hearing comes two days after Ford, who is Black, made a surprise announcement that he would retire next month.
 He leaves after only a year serving as interim and permanent police chief.
 He did not respond to emails requesting an interview.

-Lawyers representing the eight other subpoenaed officers were also present in court Friday.
+Lawyers representing eight of the nine other subpoenaed officers were also present in court Friday.

 Two of the defendants, Trent Allen and Terryon Pugh, were the subjects of some of the released text messages.
 Officers joked about kicking their heads and shooting them in the neck and buttocks.
 They also shared photos of Allen and Pugh injured in their hospital beds.